mit-dci/mas.s62/pset02/README.md

 The server, at hubris.media.mit.edu, should be up and running from the 20th to the 28th.

+## server is down at 13:25 feb 20 due to bug in handling invalid client input.  in meeting now, will get it fixed and back up in ~2 hours

 ## Block specifications

 Blocks are ASCII strings, with a maximum lenght of 100 characters.
 The block format is: